inAudible-NG/audible-activator/README.md

 ## Quick Setup

-Python 2 is required along with Selenium, Requests, ChromeDriver, and Google Chrome.
+Python 2 (or Python >= 3.6) is required along with Selenium, Requests, ChromeDriver, and Google Chrome.

 ```
 pip install --user requests  # use "easy_install" if pip is missing